 Creative block or procrastination

 If you’re feeling blocked or you’re procrastinating, I have an article specifically about how I approach creative block.
-Be aware of what’s holding you back and consider what’s pushing you to start.
+It helps to be aware of what’s holding you back and consider what’s motivating you to start.

 If you need to rest or put your art aside for a while, then do.
 If your sketchbook is therapeutic then use that to your advantage.
 Using a sketchbook can be a playful way to create but if it feels pressured it’s ok to step back.